 (b) has effect for 5 years, or until it is cancelled or surrendered under this Division.

 [Section 104B inserted by No. 6 of 2000 s.
-15; amended by No. 12 of 2008 s.
-52.]
+15; amended by No. 12 of 2008 Sch.
+1 cl.
+9.]

 104C.
-Termination of licence
+Licences of licensed suppliers, cancelling etc.

 (1) Where —

-(a) the Commission has reason to believe that a licensed supplier has contravened this Division, whether or not the licensed supplier has been convicted of, or proceedings have been instituted against the licensed supplier in respect of, that contravention;
+(a) the Commission has reason to believe that a licensed supplier has contravened this Division, whether or not the licensed supplier has been convicted of, or proceedings have been instituted against the licensed supplier in respect of, that contravention; or

 (b) a licensed supplier ceases to carry on the business by reason of which the licensed supplier was required to be licensed; or